OliverOakley/project_two/README.md

 ## Credits:

-The application is my own, spurred by the QA DevOps Practical Project specification.
+The application is my own creation, spurred by the QA DevOps Practical Project specification.
 Whilst the code is entirely my own, I owe a lot to the QA Community resources, my trainers Dara Oladapo and Harry Volker, and my fellow QA Trainees.
 I also utilised a lot of code (particularly for the front-end) from my QA Fundamental Project, found [here.](https://github.com/OliverOakley/project_one)
 The network outline image used in 'Cloud Server - GCP' section was created by a fellow QA Trainee, Suner Syuleyman.